rmst/yoke/README.md

 ## Tweaking

-Many aspects of Yoke behavior can be changed easily - ave a look at `yoke/assets/joypad`, `bin/yoke` and `yoke/service.py`.
+Many aspects of Yoke behavior can be changed easily - have a look at `yoke/assets/joypad`, `bin/yoke` and `yoke/service.py`.

 ![Thumbstick](media/thumbstick.gif)